-Simmons has developed a number of creative/educational workshops.
+Simmons has developed several creative/educational workshops.
 Among them are …

-Bronx Community Crime Scene Investigation (BCCSI), an interactive, interdisciplinary science program for the Bronx Community College STEP series.
-BCCSI provides students with hands on application and understanding of the core math and science skills principles.
+Bronx Community Crime Scene Investigation (BCCSI), is an interactive, interdisciplinary science program for the Bronx Community College STEP series.
+BCCSI provides students with hands-on application and understanding of the core math and science skills principles.
 “My program teaches students to apply science and criminal investigative research skills towards the solving of a fictitious ‘murder mystery’,” says Alex Simmons, (who is also one of the program instructors).

 Simmons leading professional development, as well as creative art, workshops from Albany to Baltimore